03 Jan Five Market Research and Business Analytics Best Practices to Reduce Risk

 In 2021, Axiom executed more market research projects focused on market due diligence than in the past 28 years of its company history.
 The goals of these projects?
 Reduce business risk; protect investments in new facilities, plant equipment, and intellectual properties; and improve prediction sales forecasts and demand curves.

-Below are 5 best practices utilizing market research and business analytics to reduce your business risks.
+Below are 5 best practices that Axiom has found that utilize market research and business analytics to reduce our client’s business risks.

 1. Think Beyond Secondary Sources – There’s a plethora of secondary research on various topics from a variety of sources that are good starting points.
 The challenge is to amplify the secondary information.
 Our best sources of data typically come from the federal government — Bureau of Labor Statistics, Bureau of Economic Assessment, Census Bureau.